 As mentioned earlier, social media offers huge potential for brands and eCommerce sites to effectively target and engage with consumers.
 Mobile advertising revenue represented approximately 88% of Facebook’s advertising revenue, and the reason for this is the dominance that mobile has with social media users.

 As mobile payments become easier, safer and more trusted by consumers in 2020, social media networks will be firmly integrated with the most popular mobile payment services such as Apple Pay and PayPal.
 An eCommerce trend set for longevity.

 Digital payments as a whole are expected to reach a record 726 billion by 2020, according to a study by Capgemini and BNP Paribas.
 Non-cash transactions between 2014 and 2015 rose 11.2 percent, the highest growth of the past decade.
-Emerging markets are leading the way percentage wise in terms of increases in number of yearly digital transaction volumes.
+Emerging markets are leading the way percentage-wise in terms of increases in the number of yearly digital transaction volumes.
 Asia is booming online, and the government is capitalising on it for high levels of eCommerce growth.

 8. Conversion Optimisation - Homepage VS Product Page

 One good tip for any eCommerce site owner is to put more emphasis on internal pages and have less of an obsession with the homepage.
-The reasoning is a fairly simple one, the homepage is more often seen by returning visitors who will go direct to your site, or search your brand name in Google, whereas internal product, service or blog pages are landed on more frequently by new visitors.
+The reasoning is a fairly simple one, the homepage is more often seen by returning visitors who will go directly to your site, or search your brand name in Google, whereas internal product, service or blog pages are landed on more frequently by new visitors.